Australian Taxation Basics

 6. A four-legged employee

-If you pay for someone to come to your office or workplace to clean, this is a work-related cost and can, therefore, be claimed.
-This also includes the cost of cleaning tools (such as a vacuum cleaner), so be sure to keep those receipts as well.
+If you pay for someone to come clean your office or workplace, this is considered a work-related expense and can therefore be claimed as a deduction.
+This also covers the cost of cleaning instruments (like a vacuum cleaner), so you should be sure to save the receipts for those as well.

 9. Your income

-When you’re using the ASIC tax calculator to find a rough estimate of your tax owed, remember that this tool (and others like it) don’t usually include these deductions, so your final bill might not be as much as you expect!
+When you use the ASIC tax calculator to discover a preliminary estimate of your tax payable, keep in mind that this tool, along with others like it, does not typically include these deductions; so, your final bill could not be as much as you think it to be!

-And, of course, when it comes time to do your online tax return in Australia, you can claim all your usual business expenses, including any digital marketing you’ve done throughout the year.
+When it comes time to file your tax return online in Australia, you may, of course, claim all the regular business expenditures you incurred, including the cost of any digital marketing you carried out during the course of the year.